ElephRep/ElephOS/README.md

 # ElephOS
 The first stand-alone operating system in russia!
-Compilation:make.
+Compilation:build.bat.
-Run:make run.
+Run:build.bat run.
+Clean:build.bat.
-What you need to compile:gcc, nasm, grub-pc-bin, xorriso.
+What you need to compile:gcc, nasm.
 What you need to emulate:qemu.